samsMay2001/4rth-repo/README.md

 # cmd-script
-this repository contains file which contains a cmd script
+this repository contains a file which contains a cmd script